-Please do read our Frequently Asked Questions about volunteering below.
+You can also read the Frequently Asked Questions about volunteering below.

-Having read about our opportunities, if you would like further information, please read our volunteers policy.
-Alternatively email email@example.com and we will get back to you as soon as possible.
-Please note that we are not currently accepting any new applications for volunteering at Newcastle Hospitals.
-Future application dates will be publicised on the Trust webpage.
+Having read about our opportunities, if you would like more information, please email email@example.com and we will get back to you as soon as possible.

 If you want specific work experience or to find out about a career in a specific area or department, please visit our work experience webpages.

 Volunteering - Frequently Asked Questions

 The Newcastle upon Tyne Hospitals NHS Foundation Trust has a number of volunteering opportunities.
 We may be able to offer limited volunteering roles in other areas, but cannot guarantee this.
 To apply for work experience or work shadowing please visit the work experience pages.

 What kind of commitment will you need from me?

 As a volunteer there are no obligations and you are free to take on as much or as little volunteer tasks as you wish, all that we ask is that you commit to a minimum of 3 hours per week for a minimum of 6 months.

 If you are aged 16 or over you are eligible to become a volunteer.
 We are always looking for motivated people who have time to give support to the Trust in a number of areas.

 Why do I need to complete an application form?